eduardopd/fifa-20-dataset/README.md

 ### Files

-In the project directory, there are three files, two Jupyter notebooks, one for the Exploratory Data Analysis and one for the Machine Learning Models and, the Fifa 20 FUT dataset.
+In the project directory, there are two files, two Jupyter notebooks, one for the Exploratory Data Analysis and one for the Machine Learning Models.

 ### Running the code